 The average monthly rent for a 1-bedroom apartment in Brighton will cost about £900 or less.
 If it’s just you who’s moving to Brighton, then you will have a lot of space with a 1-bedroom apartment already.

 However, if you’re going to bring your family, then you’d most likely want a bigger house.
 According to this site, the median rent for a five-bedroom property in Brighton costs about £2,275.
 Not bad considering how high the rental costs in London or Manchester are.

 You can cut costs down further by choosing the right part of town.
 Being close to the city centre will be more expensive, but as you go up North, prices tend to go down.

 Storage Facility in Brighton

-Pro-tip: when you move to this city, rent a storage facility in Brighton.
+Pro-tip: when you move to this city, rent storage units in Brighton.
 This will make your relocation easier as it gives you some time to get used to the area and settled in before you have to unpack.
 Additionally, the majority of Brighton residents also choose to rent a storage unit to keep clutter away from their homes.
 You can store just about anything inside your self storage unit: from winter clothes to personal memorabilia.
 As long as it has worth, but you don’t have space for it inside your home, we recommend you send it off to storage!

 New to renting self storage units?
 Check out this article!

 Once you move to Brighton, there’s no need for you to wonder how you’ll go about.
 Brighton is filled with public transportation links going in, out, and around the city.
 In fact, you can hop on a train and be in London in less than an hour.
 This makes it easy for professionals working in London to enjoy the relaxed lifestyle in Brighton and the Hove while still working in the capital.